jinhucheung/intro/README.md

 Intro injects dynamically-generated [Shepherd.js](https://github.com/shipshapecode/shepherd) code into  your application whenever user should see a guided tour.

 + Define tour content supports image in a backstage.
 + Easy to change tours styles or add a theme.
 + Play nicely with Turbolinks.
 + Friendly to non-developers.

+## Todo

++ Supporting tour content with many languages.
++ Supporting to display tour when user is not logined.

+## Demo

 ## Installation